05 January 2021

 Using technology to automate the repetitive and time-consuming aspects of the advice process is probably the only way financial advice businesses can deliver more affordable and profitable advice.
 But automation isn’t just about cost savings.
 With the ability to deliver smoother, more efficient experiences for both advisers and their clients, businesses that automate could find that their client satisfaction and engagement rates improve too.

 You spend a lot of time weighing up the features and benefits of adviser software to make sure it’s the right fit for your business.
-But do you give the same amount of consideration to the support and service you’ll get when you buy new software?
+But do you give the same amount of consideration to the reliability, support and service you’ll get when you buy new software?

 Iress | 5 min read